houzf/empirical_thermal_conductivity/README.md

 # Empirical estimation of thermal conductivity
-Estimate the thermal conductivity using empirical models including the Clarke’s, Cahill’s, and  Slack's models.
+Estimate the thermal conductivity using empirical models including the Clarke’s, Cahill–Pohl’s, and  Slack's models.

 # The basic equations